OpenSKOS/OpenSKOS/README.md

 ```

 # 8 Development using Docker

+## 8.1 Installing docker

-To test / develop the application you can run
+To test / develop the application go to the root folder, and run:

 ```sh
 docker-compose up --build